Gurtej Singh

-Gurtej Singh "Nanna" (born 18 December 1989), is an Indian professional footballer who plays as a defender for RoundGlass Punjab in the I-League.
+Gurtej Singh "Nanna" (born 18 December 1989) is an Indian professional footballer who plays as a defender for I-League club Delhi.

 Personal life

 Born and brought up in Ropar (now known as Rupnagar) in Punjab, Gurtej took interest in football in the sixth grade, thanks to his father.
 A fan of Jagatjit Cotton & Textile Football Club (JCT), Gurtej's father took him to the stadiums.
 Singh would attend matches of JCT and enjoyed watching Baichung Bhutia and I.M.
 Vijayan play.

 Representing his school, Gurtej played at the Challenge Cup tournament in Sector 42 of Chandigarh, aged 15.
 At the tournament were kids from Football Academy, Mahilpur, a renowned centre of learning which has produced several well-known players.
 At the end of one of the matches in the competition, Gurtej was approached by coach Hassan Ali for trials in what was to be the start of his professional football career.
 Now Gurtej works in Ace Pipeline.